awsdocs/amazon-cloudwatch-user-guide/doc_source/viewing_metrics_with_cloudwatch.md

 For a list of AWS services that send metrics to CloudWatch, see [AWS Services That Publish CloudWatch Metrics](aws-services-cloudwatch-metrics.md)\.
 From this page, you can also see the metrics and dimensions that are published by each of those services\.

+**Note**
+Metrics that have not had any new data points in the past two weeks do not appear in the console\.
+They also do not appear when you type their metric name or dimension names in the search box in the **All metrics** tab in the console, and they are not returned in the results of a [list\-metrics](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/list-metrics.html) command\.
+The best way to retrieve these metrics is with the [get\-metric\-data](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/get-metric-data.html) or [get\-metric\-statistics](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/get-metric-statistics.html) commands in the AWS CLI\.
+If the old metric you want to view has a current metric with similar dimensions, you can view that current similar metric and then choose the **Source** tab, and change the metric name and dimension fields to the ones that you want, and also change the time range to a time when the metric was being reported\.

 **To view available metrics by namespace and dimension using the console**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.